 Software designed to help emerging VC and PE firms growFIND OUT MORE

-That’s not to say it isn’t a challenge for fund managers, especially if you’re an emerging manager just starting a private equity firm.
-Case in point: in 2021, one-fifth of the capital raised in private markets went to the 10 largest funds.
-And after a couple of years of banner growth, there’s the risk of investors feeling stretched thin:
+Fundraising is a challenge in any market, especially if you’re an emerging manager just starting a private equity firm.
+Case in point: for the first six months of 2022, 39 percent of the capital raised in private markets went to the 10 largest funds.
+Still, assets under management remain high.

 The tactical part of private equity fundraising is typically the second stage of the investing in private equity process, following initial conversations with LPs to gauge general interest and, separately, early due diligence on potential investments (such as privately held companies).